 Override this method to enable a more efficient backend specific approach.

-- msg (can.
-Message) Message to transmit - period (float) Period in seconds between each message

-• duration (float) - The duration to keep sending this message at given rate.
+- msgs (Union[Sequence[Message], Message]) Messages to transmit - period (float) Period in seconds between each message - duration (Optional[float]) The duration between sending each message at the given rate.
 If no duration is provided, the task will continue indefinitely.